LF-digitala-kanaler/LFDS/content/components/web/button-and-links/buttons.md

       ## Design rationale

-      As the question of **disabled buttons** is one which regularly pops up, our design rationale from discouraging from the user of disabled buttons can be found below.
+      As the question of **disabled buttons** is one which regularly pops up, our design rationale from discouraging from the use of disabled buttons can be found below.

       In designing our general patterns for [form validation](/patterns/general-patterns/form-validation) and [required fields](/patterns/general-patterns/required-fields) we have been informed by academic research as well as our own user testing (we have even had a bachelor thesis looking at our error message handling!).
 What we found is that as disabled buttons can't give users feedback on what is missing for them to become enabled, it is from a user perspective much better to have buttons which are enabled and when clicked can give users feedback on what has to be corrected before they can progress in the flow.